lkkandsyf/lkkandsyf.github.com/_posts/2016-3-30-template.md

 You can think of Jekyll as a normalish dynamic blog but rather than parsing content, templates, and tags on each request, Jekyll does this once _beforehand_ and caches the _entire website_ in a folder for serving statically.

-### Jekyll is Not Blogging Software

-**Jekyll is a parsing engine.**

-Jekyll does not come with any content nor does it have any templates or design elements.
-This is a common source of confusion when getting started.
-Jekyll does not come with anything you actually use or see on your website - you have to make it.

-### Why Should I Care?

-Jekyll is very minimalistic and very efficient.
-The most important thing to realize about Jekyll is that it creates a static representation of your website requiring only a static web-server.
-Traditional dynamic blogs like Wordpress require a database and server-side code.
-Heavily trafficked dynamic blogs must employ a caching layer that ultimately performs the same job Jekyll sets out to do; serve static content.

-Therefore if you like to keep things simple and you prefer the command-line over an admin panel UI then give Jekyll a try.

 **Developers like Jekyll because we can write content like we write code:**